IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 * [IBM Machine Learning for z/OS]
 * ... and a real core banking system ([SOPRA Account Management]) running in IBM CICS TS!

-Deployed IBM Bluemix Technologies for the Developer Journey :
+Deployed IBM Bluemix Technologies:
 * [IBM Bluemix]
 * [IBM API Connect] ([IBM API Connect Knowledge Center] & [IBM API Connect developerWorks])
 * [IBM Secure Gateway Service]

 An [IBM DataPower Gateway] ([IBM DataPower Gateway Knowledge Center]) has been setup in front of MPLbank for security reasons.
 It also acts as a Secure Gateway Client and is connected to the Secure Gateway Service in Bluemix.

-# Part I : Discover & test the Banking APIs
+# Part I: Discover & test the Banking APIs

 ## Get Started with IBM Developer API Portal
 1. Sign up for an [IBM ID] if you don't have one already.